MicrosoftDocs/azure-devops-yaml-schema/task-reference/run-visual-studio-testsusing-test-agent-v1.md

 **`dropLocation`** - **Test Drop Location**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Location where the test binaries have been dropped in the agent machine(s) as part of the 'Windows Machine File Copy' or 'Azure File Copy' task.
-System Environment Variables can also be used in location string. e.g., `%systemdrive%\Tests`, `%temp%\DropLocation` etc.
+Specifies the location on the test machine(s) where the test binaries have been copied by a [Windows Machine File Copy](/azure/devops/pipelines/tasks/deploy/windows-machine-file-copy) or an [Azure File Copy](/azure/devops/pipelines/tasks/deploy/azure-file-copy) task.
+System stage variables from the test agent machines can be used to specify the drop location.
+Examples: `c:\tests` and `%systemdrive%\Tests`.
 <!-- :::editable-content-end::: -->
 <br>